 Directors: Clare Weiskopf, Nicolás van Hemelryck*

-Followed by a discussion with Clare Weiskopf and Nicolás van Hemelryck and experts about fiction as a research method and its potential for the development of social counter-designs.
+Followed by a discussion about fiction as a research method and its potential for the development of new social models between directors Clare Weiskopf and Nicolás van Hemelryck and Irene Vögeli – professor in the MA Transdisciplinary Studies in the Arts, ZHdK

 22:00 Party

-All interested are invited to join us in the REX Bar to celebrate, discuss and dance.
+All interested are invited to join us in the REX Bar to celebrate, discuss and dance with DJ Julian Max

 Director: Camilla Becket, Jeff Becket*